google/differential-privacy/examples/pipelinedp4j/README.md

 ...
 ```

-If you used a row-based API then the output will be in the following format:
+For row-based API then the output will be in the following format:

 ```
 movieId=<value>, numberOfViewers=<value>, numberOfViews=<value>, averageOfRatings=<value>